 For some of us, art is all we have…our golden ticket…our legacy.
-It’s time to reignite design and celebrate the life it can breath back into your work!
+It’s time to reignite design and celebrate the life it can breathe back into your work!

-If you are having doubts and are unsure about your capabilities, just listen to this song by Zack Hemsey and you will change your mind! 😀
+If you are having doubts and are unsure about your capabilities, just listen to this song “SkyWorld” by Two Steps from Hell.
+Imagine you’re going a path down on your artistic journey and things try to stop you, but you won’t let them.
+You battle through everything and become a master of your art! 😀

 “An interest in ‘earning a living’ tends to swamp all interest in the quality of what we do or make to earn it; with the natural result that there is an all-round deterioration in the quality of almost everything we make…” Harold Speed